onflow/service-account/transactions/set-version-boundary/2023/jul-10/README.md

 ## New method using Flow CLI multi-sign

-1. Flow generates the Signature Request ID on the [site](https://flow-multisig-git-service-account-onflow.vercel.app/mainnet) for the `capability_rewards_pay.cdc` transaction with the given args.
+1. Flow generates the Signature Request ID on the [site](https://flow-multisig-git-service-account-onflow.vercel.app/mainnet) for the `set_version_boundary.cdc` transaction with the given args.

 2. Signers sign the staking account key using the web tool.